 I go light on the Tumeric because it’s strong.
 You don’t need a lot to get the flavor.

-When I use Cheyenne Pepper, it’s barely a dusting in a tiny corner.
+When I use Cayenne Pepper, it’s barely a dusting in a tiny corner.
 Don’t want to overdo that one.

-Also if you have kids sensitive to spicy food, go ahead and leave out the Cheyenne pepper.
+Also if you have kids sensitive to spicy food, go ahead and leave out the Cayenne pepper.
 I love to use it because it gives a nice kick.
 But when I’m preggo I can’t use it at all otherwise I end up with severe heartburn.
-But otherwise I go light on the Cheyenne pepper and the kids are OK with it.
-But if it is just the Husband and I, I go heavy because the husband loves Cheyenne pepper and anything spicy!
+But otherwise I go light on the Cayenne pepper and the kids are OK with it.
+But if it is just the Husband and I, I go heavy because the husband loves Cayenne pepper and anything spicy!

 When we cook our rice, we love to use a Rice Cooker.
 This means it goes a lot easier than me trying to cook it on the stove.
 And I can have it cooking while I’m busy helping the kids with homework and not worry about burning it since it automatically turns off when the rice is ready.
 For this recipe we do one “serving” in the rice cooker that cooks up enough rice for the whole family with this recipe.